pymc-devs/pymc/GOVERNANCE.md

 * Steering Council
 * BDFL

-Recurring Contributors comprise what we understand as the PyMC Team.
+Core Contributors comprise what we understand as the PyMC Team.
 The Team will generally act as a single unit, except for some specific questions where dedicated teams will prevail.
 The PyMC project currently has Developer, Documentation and Community teams.